jeffdanz/techmgmt/management.md

 -----------------------------------------
 - We humans only have one language processor, so focus

-How to start a talk?
+#How to start a talk?
 -Don't start with a joke, start with a promise

-Some techniques
+#Some techniques
 - Cycle on the topic to reinforce it
 - Build a fence around our ideas, so audiences don't confuse them with the ideas from others
 - Use verbal punctuation to help audiences re-focus
 - Ask questions to audiences

-Time & place
+#Time & place
 - 11am is a good time for the 1st lecture of the day
-- The place should have good lighting condition, should be cased and reasonably populated 10:55
+- The place should have good lighting condition, should be cased and reasonably populated

-Tools: boards, props and slides
+#Tools: boards, props and slides
 - Chalks and boards are good for informing and teaching, slides are good for exposing
 - Chalks and boards are good for showing graphics.
 You can control the speed of talk to help audiences absorb contents, and use your hand to point a target on board
 - Props are useful to help audiences think about abstract things